Black Flames: Plot

 Like all Dark Sun adventures, Black Flames is set on the planet of Athas.
 During a trip through the desert from Urik to Raam, the characters are overtaken by a ferocious standstorm.
 Afterwards, a small nomadic tribe comes to their rescue, offering them water.
 Once the characters have taken a drink, the nomads are revealed to be an illusion of the evil dragon Farcluun, who has dosed the party with a slow-acting poison.
-The dragon takes the characters to the ruins of the fabled city of Yaramuke, where she offers them the antidote to the poison in exchange for two ancient artifacts that are hidden somewhere in the ruined city.
-Once the adventurers find the required artifacts, Farcluun reneges on her deal, but before she can kill them, she is attacked by her rival Alabach-Re.
+The dragon takes the characters to the ruins of the fabled city of Yaramuke, where he offers them the antidote to the poison in exchange for two ancient artifacts that are hidden somewhere in the ruined city.
+Once the adventurers find the required artifacts, Farcluun reneges on his deal, but before he can kill them, he is attacked by Alabach-Re.
 While the two dragons fight, the characters escape.
 Meeting a druid gives them the opportunity to cleanse the evil Black Oasis, transforming it into the healing Cool Spring.
 Even after they have neutralized the poison, they still have made two powerful enemies: both dragons Faarcluun and Alabach-Re now seek them.

 During the adventure, the character find themselves pitted against two new types of undead: the "cursed dead", and the "hungry bodies".